tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 {% include course_image.html url="http://www.aerisweather.com/support/docs/api/getting-started/" filename="aerisgettingstarted" ext_web="png" ext_print="png" alt="Aeris getting started tutorial" caption="Aeris getting started tutorial" %}

 The Aeris weather getting started provides information for setting up an application and then making a request in one of several popular languages.
 While showing code in specific languages is undoubtedly more helpful for programmers coding in those languages, the code samples are irrelevant to other users.
-Ideally, code samples in a getting started tutorial might be more practical in a more language-agnostic framework, but if you have a good sense of user's preferred languages, this approach can also work.

 **Watson and IBM Cloud**